 JR PASS (NATIONWIDE)

 If you’re visiting multiple destinations in Japan including Hiroshima and other cities outside Kansai or Chugoku region, get a JR Pass before your trip.
-Klook offers the cheapest JR Passes available.
-If you live in the Philippines, the pass will be delivered to you in 7 days.
+If you live in the Philippines, you’ll find good offers online that also cover delivery to your area in 7 days.

 SAMPLE HIROSHIMA ITINERARY